-3.1 Closely Held Local Businesses

-Most closely held local businesses operate in corporate form.
+3.1 Closely Held Local BusinessesMost closely held local businesses operate in corporate form.

-3.2 Individual Rates and Corporate Rates

-Further detail on close companies is set out in 3.3 Accumulating Earnings for Investment Purposes.
-Closely held companies which are professional services companies are liable to a surcharge on both undistributed investment and rental income and professional income.
+3.2 Individual Rates and Corporate Rates Further detail on close companies is set out in 3.3 Accumulating Earnings for Investment Purposes.
+Closely held companies that are professional services companies are liable to a surcharge on both undistributed investment and rental income and professional income.
 This surcharge is 15% of 50% of the annual undistributed professional income, and 20% of all of the company's undistributed investment and rental income.

-In addition, Irish Revenue guidelines note that their position is that the mandating, allocating or routing of remuneration through a firm or company of remuneration arising from an individual having or exercising an office or employment does not mean that the remuneration is taken outside of that individual's income tax rules.
+In addition, Irish Revenue guidelines note that the mandating, allocating or routing through a firm or company of remuneration arising from an individual having or exercising an office or employment does not mean that the remuneration is taken outside of that individual's income tax rules.